wtlow003/go-deep-research/README.md

 ## Overview

 Deep Research is an agentic AI research assistant that automates the process of gathering, analyzing, and synthesizing information from various sources.

-While not a new topic, I decided to implement deep research in Go after exploring Deep Research in Python in both work and personal contexts.
-This project serves as a learning process for me to extract key concepts and techniques from existing agentic AI research assistants and implement them in a way that is less framework-dependent (e.g., without using LangGraph).
+This project serves as a learning process for me to pick up Go and extract key concepts and techniques from existing agentic AI research assistants and implement them in a way that is less framework-dependent (e.g., without using LangGraph).

 ## Features